Japan's Far North 5 Day Hiking Tour

 See alpine flowers growing along the seashore and search for endemic orchids.

-Hike on Mt.
-Rishiri, a stratovolcano towering above the ocean
+Enjoy views of the amazing Mt.
+Rishiri, a stratovolcano towering above the ocean.

 The imposing peak stands at 1721m and is listed as one of Japan's 100 Famous Mountains.